shreyaawari28/DSA/LeetCode/Easy/Array/1295. Find Numbers with Even Number of Digits/README.md

 ## ⚠️ Notes

-- The array is modified in place
+- The input array values are modified during digit counting
-- No additional data structures are used
+- Logic is correct but can be improved by using a temporary variable
-- Suitable for interview and beginner DSA practice
+- Suitable for beginner-level DSA and interview practice

 ---